ndiego/blox-shortcodes/readme.md

 # Blox Shortcodes Add-on

-The Shortcodes Add-on is an extension of the Wordpress plugin [Blox](https://github.com/ndiego/blox).
+The Shortcodes Add-on is an extension of the WordPress plugin [Blox](https://github.com/ndiego/blox).
 This extension requires Blox v1.4.0+.

 > **Warning**
 >